Monday, 1 November 2010

 “It is something that really shouldn’t be legal,” said Jack.
 “But thank fuck that it is.”
 Then he smiles that gorgeous smile of his, that has charmed half the world.
 Happy Jack.

-He drives a brand new VW twin cab ute.
+He drives a brand new VW twin cab ute, that he doesn’t owe anything on.
+So, you know, he’s doing well for himself.

 He’s now bringing up his son, Felix, with his girlfriend, Indigo.
 They seem happy.